Partial shutdown begins after Trump, lawmakers fail to reach deal

 The bad news is for those agencies who have not received funding beyond the midnight deadline.
 They include the FBI, the Bureau of Prisons, Customs and Border Patrol and the IRS, as well as national parks and forests.
 In all, the nine departments impacted by the shutdown are Agriculture, Commerce, Justice, Homeland Security, Interior, State, Transportation, Treasury and Housing and Urban Development.

-It was not clear how long the standoff would last, but President Donald Trump said he was "totally prepared for a very long shutdown."
-Trump delayed an end-of-year vacation to southern Florida and decided to remain in Washington.
+It was not clear how long the standoff would last, but Trump has said he is "totally prepared for a very long shutdown."

-Late Friday, Vice President Mike Pence and other White House officials tried to come up with a way to resolve the impasse and help the president secure his wish for $5 billion in border wall funding.
+Late Saturday morning, Trump – who on Friday pushed back his departure for Florida and a year-end vacation as the shutdown approach – tweeted that he was in the White House talking about a solution to the impasse, but warned it could last awhile.

+“We are negotiating with the Democrats on desperately needed Border Security (Gangs, Drugs, Human Trafficking & more) but it could be a long stay,” Trump tweeted.

 “The Democrats now own the shutdown!” he tweeted, marking a reversal from a week ago when he boasted that he’d be “proud” to shut down the government and would accept the blame.